TalaoDAO/talao-contracts/README.md

 The total bug bounty program allocation is Eth 50.

 The team reserves the right to change the suggested severity level or ignore the bug report if they will find it not applicable.
 Only the first person who sends the particular vulnerability will be authorized to receive the bounty.
 Please send all vulnerabilities to bugbounty@talao.io.
 We thank you in advance for helping us to develop even more secure software.

+### Additional information

++ Please read [Talao announces a new release of its protocol together with a bug bounty program](https://github.com/TalaoDAO/talao-contracts) to understand the purposes of those contracts (link coming soon).
++ You'll also find a diagram below to help you understand the smart contracts architecture.
++ Installation and tests work as usual.
+Truffle v4.1.14 is required and contracts are written in Solidity 0.4.24.

 ## Smart contracts architecture